isomerpages/moe-yishunpri/_yps-experience/Co Curricular Activites (CCA).md

 into caring, confident learners and leaders of character.
 Through these experiences, students cultivate values, good character, social-emotional competencies, and citizenship dispositions, reinforcing their overall development.</p>
-<p>CCAs enable students to discover their interests and talents while fostering
-friendships and social interactions among peers from diverse backgrounds.
-Whether volunteering in the community, supporting school events, competing in sports, or performing on stage, students engage in meaningful activities that deepen their learning and build essential life skills.</p>
 <p>Every student from Primary 3 to Primary 6 is strongly encouraged to participate
 in a CCA and benefit from it.
 To facilitate informed choices, our school organises CCA Experience sessions for Primary 3 students.
 During these